 Working from home can be lonely at times, so it’s helpful to have an accountability partner.
 One could even say this is a must for sustained productivity.

 If you know someone who’s also working remotely or running their own businesses, consider sharing your schedule with them.
-This way, they will understand when you are available for meetings and conversations throughout the week.
-They will also provide you with much needed encouragement.
+This way, they will know when you are available for meetings and conversations throughout the week.
+They can also provide you with much-needed encouragement.

-To conclude, staying productive while working remotely requires a schedule, downtime, and an accountability partner.
+To conclude, staying productive while working remotely requires a schedule, restful downtime, and an accountability partner.